adolan5/BGPDistinct/src/preprocessing/README.md

 properly formatted messages from step 2 and creates the final data format that includes the timestamp, composite key (prefix, mask, and destination), and the full path of any one announcement.

-### `DataRescaler`
-This class implements step 4 of the above process, it converts prefixes to numbers, and rescales all data points for direct use in AI implementations.